Turtleguyy/infinity-turtle/README.md

 #### `container`

 Defaults to `body`, can be any valid jQuery selector.
 This should be the element that will be containing the pages of data.

+#### `loaderClass`

+Defaults to an empty string.
+This is your own custom css class you want added to the loader.

 #### `loaderColor`